 That’s where the opportunity for storytelling in marketing comes in.
-What storytelling does – create attention, interest and curiosity fits nearly with much of what you want your marketing to do.
+What storytelling does – create attention, interest and curiosity – fits neatly with what you want your marketing to do.
 You win customers when they buy into your brand’s story.

 Stories help your brand stand out.
 Good storytelling in marketing gets customers to pay attention, be interested and want to find out more.

 And what’s even better, is that unlike marketing which most people associate with annoying adverts, customers love hearing a good story.
-So, build good storytelling skills into your marketing, and you’ll find a more engaged audience among your customers.
+So, build good storytelling skills into your marketing, and you’ll find a more engaged audience of customers.